lucimaster100/HCI/README.md

     </section>
     <section id="genre" role="doc-introduction">
         <h3>2.1.Genre</h3>
-        <p>Puzzle platformer – In this game, you navigate levels using a side-scrolling view.
+        <p>2D Platformer – In this game, you navigate levels using a side-scrolling view.
 The entire level is built with each object in place, but players only see a portion of the level.
 This is done by having the camera view follow the character’s movements.
-Players will not be able to move the camera on their own</p>
+Players will not be able to move the camera on their own.
+Scattered across the map there will be enemies that will attempt to defeat the player and various items that will help the player in their adventure</p>
     </section>
         <section id="target" role="doc-introduction">
         <h3>2.2.Target Audience</h3>